photoprism/photoprism-docs/docs/user-guide/index.md

 they might be in [Review](organize/review.md) due to low quality or incomplete metadata.
 You can turn this and other features off in [Settings](settings/general.md), depending on your specific use case.

-!!! note ""
-    Our [stable version](../release-notes.md) and development preview now come as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for **AMD64, ARM64, and ARMv7**.
-    That means you don't need to pull from different Docker repositories anymore.
-We recommend updating your existing `docker-compose.yml` config based on [our examples](https://dl.photoprism.org/docker/).

 !!! example ""
     **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**